New Partnership Between Government of Makueni County & CLASP Signals a $559M Opportunity to Transform Kenya’s Institutional Kitchens

 Reflections on the Productive Use Financing Facility

 The Productive Use Financing Facility (the Financing Facility), an innovative program implemented by CLASP and supported by the Global Energy Alliance for People and Planet (the Alliance), makes energy-efficient appliances more affordable to consumers and businesses in emerging markets in Africa.
-As the Financing Facility celebrates its first anniversary and concludes the initial phase of this expanded program, we reflect on the lives and communities it has already transformed.
-We also look at the road ahead and remain dedicated to our goals of helping to generate green jobs and equitable opportunities for thousands across Africa.

 Empowering communities with the right tools

 A single appliance has the potential to improve the quality of life for an entire household or community.
-A female entrepreneur with access to an off-grid refrigerator can sell cold beverages, attracting customers and increasing her income.
-A solar-powered mill can provide a central flour-processing location for a group of smallholder farmers in a remote community, allowing them to sell new products and avoid transportation costs and drudgery.
+Women entrepreneurs with access to an off-grid refrigerator can sell cold beverages, attracting customers and increasing their income.
+Solar-powered mills can provide a central flour-processing location for smallholder farmers in remote communities, allowing them to offer new products, reduce workloads, and avoid transportation costs.

-Despite the potential of these technologies, many businesses and households that need them can’t afford them due to high costs and limited financing.
+Despite the potential of these technologies, many businesses and households that need them can’t afford them due to high costs and limited financing options.
 For the 750 million–plus people worldwide who live without access to electricity and the approximately 700 million living in extreme poverty, energy-efficient appliances are still out of reach.

 The Financing Facility’s role in driving access and opportunity

 The Financing Facility offers a solution: make these life-changing appliances more affordable to those who need them.
-By providing grants, subsidies, and technical assistance, the Financing Facility enables small businesses, entrepreneurs, and households to purchase energy-efficient appliances at lower prices.
+By providing grants, subsidies, and technical assistance, the Financing Facility enables small businesses, entrepreneurs, and households to acquire energy-efficient appliances at lower prices.

-The initiative launched a two-year pilot project that ran from 2022 to 2024, working with 24 companies across six countries, deploying nearly 16,000 appliances, and directly improving the lives of over 58,000 households.
+The initiative’s two-year pilot project ran from 2022 to 2024, worked with 24 companies across six countries, deployed nearly 16,000 appliances, and directly improved the lives of over 58,000 households.
 In June 2025, the Financing Facility entered a second phase with the announcement of its expansion and a $6.1 million USD funding boost.
 During this phase, the initiative aims to create over 3,000 green jobs through the sale and use of over 10,000 appliances in four years.

 One year on: expanding reach and impact

-The new cohort of 11 appliance companies, announced in November 2025, still focuses on productive-use appliances (in other words, technologies people use to generate income) like grain mills, solar water pumps, walk-in cold rooms, and refrigerator/freezers.
+A new cohort of 11 appliance companies, announced in November 2025, remains focused on productive-use appliances (in other words, technologies people use to generate income) like grain mills, solar water pumps, walk-in cold rooms, and refrigerator/freezers.
 From this cohort alone, the Financing Facility aims to deploy over 2,000 appliances across Kenya to women-owned and -led businesses.

 The second cohort selection, launching in February 2026, will be open to appliance companies in Ethiopia, Nigeria, and Kenya.
-CLASP will announce and detail the process via the Financing Facility web pageLinkedIn and Bluesky.
+CLASP will announce and detail the process via the Financing Facility web page, LinkedIn, and Bluesky.

 Committed to the most underserved communities

-While electrification is expanding globally, deliberate efforts must be channeled into boosting energy demand to ensure the sustainability and commercial viability of renewable energy infrastructure.
-Programs like the Financing Facility place appliances into people’s hands, energizing ambition and output amongst local businesses and farms.
+While electrification is expanding globally, deliberate efforts must be made to ensure the sustainability and commercial viability of renewable energy infrastructure.
+Programs like the Financing Facility place appliances into people’s hands and homes, energizing ambition and output amongst local businesses and farms.
 Increased incomes from these activities drive economic growth, create jobs, and improve the quality of life, giving communities the tools to thrive.
+For example, Helen Obinna, a small business owner in Nigeria, has witnessed her business transform: her refrigerator can keep products cool despite inconsistent power, and sales of cold beverages have substantially increased.

 About the Productive Use Financing Facility